Ukraine strikes Russian submarine in unprecedented underwater drone attack

 This operation targeted the Russian navy's most important remaining Black Sea base, located in Novorossiysk

-Ukrainian officials announced on Monday that their underwater drones successfully struck and disabled a Russian Kilo-class attack submarine in an unprecedented operation.
+Ukrainian officials announced on Monday that their underwater drones successfully struck and disabled a Russian Kilo-class attack submarine.

 This unprecedented operation targeted the Russian navy's most important remaining Black Sea base, located in Novorossiysk.